How do I sign up to be part of Crazy8s 2018?

 How much time do I have to pitch?

-You will have 5 minutes for both your video pitch and your in-person pitch.
-Video pitches longer than 5 minutes will be disqualified.
+You will have 4 minutes for your video pitch and 5 minutes for your in-person pitch.
+Video pitches longer than 4 minutes will be disqualified.

 Will the judges be asking questions?
 Should I leave time in my pitch for this?